 Now Click on Okay and This will execute and prompte any found vulnerability below.
 See associated errors from my scans below.

-Now you will be able to view the scan reports in SSMS.
-The details of the performed security checks such as failed checks and other information are available in a readable format.
+Furthermore, you will be able to view the scan reports in SSMS.
+The details of the performed security checks, such as failed checks and other information, are available in a readable format.

 Since these details are self-explanatory, I will proceed and attached a new image showing the fix (remediation) as suggested by Microsoft in order to fix this issue.

 Note: The Suggested remediation can be opened in the Querry Editor on a new SQL Querry Window and executed as shown below.
 In this way, we can have our database protected as suggested by Microsoft (Baseline)